schromya/panda/ros_noetic/README.md

 ## Setup
 These are instructions for software setup for interfacing with the Franka Emika Robot (FER) Panda.
+The instructions assume you have set up the robot and can interface with it using the Franka Desktop.
+If that is not the case, reference your user manual or follow the start of [this viedo](https://youtu.be/91wFDNHVXI4?si=_RWVrXJ0wC-qe6NI).

-Here are the current versions and what we are going to install:
+Here is what we start with:
 * Robot system version: 4.2.2 (FER pandas)
 * Robot / Gripper Server version: 5/3
+* Ubuntu version: 20.04.6

+Here is what we are going to install:
 * ROS 1 version: Noetic
-* Ubuntu version: 20.04.6
 * libfranka version: 0.9.2
 * franka_ros version: 0.9.1

-### Real time Kernel
+If you have a different versions, reference the [compatible versions](https://frankaemika.github.io/docs/compatibility.html).
+WARNING: version compatibility is SUPER important.

+### Base environment.
 Make sure you are running Ubuntu 20.04 (Focal Fossil).
 Install ROS noetic using [these instructions](https://wiki.ros.org/noetic/Installation/Ubuntu).

+### Real time Kernel
 Set up realtime kernel by following [these instructions](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel) (I would run them all in your Downloads directory).
 * For the curl step, I am running Kernel 5.17.0 so I ran:
 ```bash